conor22/CleaningDataProject/README.md

 ==================================================================

 ### Required tasks
-The Getting & Cleaning Data Project required the following set of tasks to be performed:
+The Getting & Cleaning Data Project required the following set of tasks to be performed on the original data files:

-"You should create one R script called run_analysis.R that does the following.

     1. Merges the training and the test sets to create one data set.
     2. Extracts only the measurements on the mean and standard deviation for each measurement.